 One major change that has happened in the way we think about food is the growing awareness about the dangers of factory farming.
 Intensive, industrial agricultural practices are all about bulking up cattle as quickly as possible, and this often leads to a fattier end product.

-Furthermore, when you buy meat from a supermarket, you’re often getting products that have travelled huge distances and been shipped back and forth between farms, feedlots, processing facilities, and packing plants.
+Furthermore, when you buy meat from a supermarket, you’re often getting products that have traveled huge distances and been shipped back and forth between farms, feedlots, processing facilities, and packing plants.
 This means that the animals have experienced a lot of stress, and the meat has been heavily processed.

 Food is fuel, and if you want to fuel your body right, you need to make sure that you’re getting the lean protein you need to keep your muscles strong and your cholesterol low.
 Including premium lean protein in every meal of the day is also a way to reduce inter-meal snacking by filling up on the good stuff when you sit down at the table.